dmfed/termtools/README.md

 # module termtools

+version 1.0.0

 **termtools** is basically a collection of utilities to style console output on Linux systems.
 The module allows to colorize terminal output in a very simple and straighforward way.
 Most of the code is a wrapper around fmt module from Go's standard library.

 **termtools** module also includes utility functions to control cursor position in the terminal.

-**Note: This README is NOT intended to document all of what termtools has to offer and only provides basic usage examples.**
+**Note: This README is NOT intended to document all of what termtools has to offer and only provides some usage examples.**
 **Please see full module documentation at** **[https://pkg.go.dev/github.com/dmfed/termtools](https://pkg.go.dev/github.com/dmfed/termtools)** **for a complete list of what is available.**

 ## Getting termtools